 Press release: E&E Legal FOIA’d Documents Expose Plans by EPA and Sierra Club/National Wildlife Fund to Employ Sketchy Economic Argument to Undermine Keystone XL Pipeline

-Tom Tanton, Director of Science and Technology Assessment for the Energy & Environment
+by Tom Tanton, E&E Legal Director of Science and Technology Assessment As

 For Immediate Release:

 Washington, D.C. – Additional documents obtained by the Energy & Environment Legal Institute (E&E Legal) from the U.S. Environmental Protection Agency (EPA) further illuminate the cozy, even collusive working relationship between the EPA, Sierra Club, and other pressure groups for which the Sierra Club served as the main liaison with EPA.
 This latest batch of emails are part of that team’s coordinated effort to block the Keystone XL pipeline.

 In one e-mail, after acknowledging a strategy session that occurred the day before with the agency officials, Sierra Club Washington Representative Lena Moffitt wrote to Alex Barron, EPA Senior Advisor in the Office of Policy, and two other EPA officials, Michael Goo and Arvin Genesan: “I know this is a tough issue but please do let me know if I can be helpful in any way – particularly in further identifying those opportunities for EPA to engage that don’t involve ‘throwing your body across the tracks,’ as Michael put it.”